Minor in Politics, Law, and Social Thought

-1. Understand the main lines of political, legal, and social thought in their historical context through original sources.
+1. Understand and convey the main traditions of political, legal, and social thought as they appear in specific contexts.

-2. Analyze and evaluate complex texts in political, legal, and social thought through a close reading and critical interpretation of arguments, metaphors, images, and the emotions that drive political arguments.
+2. Analyze and evaluate complex texts in political, legal, and social thought through close reading and interpretation.

 • A minimum of 6 courses (18 credit hours) to satisfy minor requirements.